HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 Getting rid of bed bugs isn’t a simple one-step process.
 It will involve thorough cleaning and chemical treatment to ensure the pests don’t return.

-Here are the Five Basic Steps to kill bed bugs yourself to assist you with that process: You can solve the problem without hiring a professional exterminator.
+Here are the Five Basic Steps to kill bed bugs to assist you with that process: You can solve the problem without hiring a professional exterminator.

-Step 1: Kill Bed Bugs In The “Bed”
+Step 1: Kill Bed Bugs “In The Bed”

 • Start by completely removing the bed of all linens and washing them in hot water, at least 120 degrees, to kill all bugs and their eggs.

-• As an additional precaution, and in the case of a major bed bug infestation, you may wish to skip this step and bag and dispose of both your mattress and box spring altogether.
-This is a worst-case scenario, and professional treatment may cost less than replacing your mattress and box spring completely.
+• As an additional precaution, and in the case of a major bed bug infestation, you may wish to skip this step and bag and dispose of your mattress and box spring altogether.

 *Note: Chemical sprays are not for use on mattresses, fabrics, or any other materials that may come in contact with your skin.